-DISENROLLMENT POLICY A two-week notice of disenrollment is required; otherwise, parents will continue to be responsible for payment.
-Parents must complete a withdrawal form at the front desk of their CDC or SAC program.
+DISENROLLMENT POLICY A two-week notice of disenrollment is required; otherwise, parents will still be responsible for payment.
+Parents must complete a withdrawal form at the front desk of your CDC or SAC program.

-TRANSFERS BETWEEN CDCS For those families currently enrolled in a CDC and would like to transfer to another CDC, a request must be submitted on MilitaryChildCare.com.
+TRANSFERS BETWEEN CDC's If you are currently enrolled in a CDC, but wish to transfer to another CDC, you must submit a request on MilitaryChildCare.com.

-EMERGENCY CONTACTS Families are required to provide two local emergency contacts prior to enrollment, no exception.
-Emergency contacts must include the names and phone numbers of persons allowed to pick up your child.
-The emergency contacts must be located within a one-hour travel distance from the center.
+EMERGENCY CONTACTS Families are required to provide three (2) local emergency contacts prior to enrollment, no exception.
+Emergency contacts must include names and phone numbers of persons allowed to pick up your child, and are within one-hour travel distance from the center.
 Emergency contacts will be called if CYP is unable to reach a parent, or the parent is unable to arrive at the center within one hour in the event of an emergency, early release, or dismissal due to health reasons.
-CYP requires changes to the emergency contact list be provided in person.
-In the event of an emergency, designation of alternate emergency contacts will be accepted from the sponsor's government email address.
-Phoned-in changes cannot be accepted.
-In the event family members are unable to pick up their child and no designated escort is available, the Provost Marshal Office will be notified to arrange for the child's release to the Department of Social Services.
+CYP requires changes to the emergency contacts will be accepted from the Sponsor's government email address.
+Phoned in changes cannot be accepted.
+In the event family members are unable to pick up their child and no designated escort is available, the Provost Marshal's Office will be notified to arrange for the child's release to the Department of Social Services.

-DAILY ARRIVAL AND DEPARTURE PROCEDURES (CDCS AND SAC) Patrons must swipe their program registration card at the front desk upon drop off and pick up.
+DAILY ARRIVAL AND DEPARTURE PROCEDURES (CDC'S AND SAC) Patrons must swipe their program registration card at the front desk upon drop off and pick up.
 Children must be escorted to and signed in/out of their activity room.
 SAC staff members receiving children from the school bus will swipe children in.
 Persons authorized to pick up the child must be listed as an emergency contact and present photo identification before the child will be released.
 Authorized escorts must be at least 18 years of age.
 When staff become familiar with parents or designated escorts, identification may only be required periodically.

-Please note that it is against base regulations to park in the fire lane, and at no time should a vehicle be left with the engine running or young children be left unattended in the car.
-We will notify the Provost Marshal Office when this occurs.
-ASO 5560.3B prohibits children aged ten and under from being left unattended in a vehicle, and we are required to notify the Provost Marshal Office when this occurs.
+Please note that it is against Base regulations to park in the fire lane, and at no time should a vehicle be left with the engine running.
+We will notify Provost Marshall Office when this occurs.
+ASO 5560.3B prohibits children age 10 and under from being left unattended in a vehicle, we are required to notify Provost Marshall Office when this occurs.

-INTOXICATED PARENTS The program's staff will strongly recommend the parent to contact an alternate pick up if it is deemed that a parent/custodian picking up a child is intoxicated or impaired for any reason.
-No parent will be denied access to their child, but if an intoxicated parent attempts to leave the facility with the child, the Provost Marshal Office will be called immediately.
+INTOXICATED PARENTS The program's staff will strongly recommend the parent contact an alternate pick up if it is deemed that a parent/custodian picking up a child is intoxicated or impaired for any reason.
+No parent will be denied access to their child, but if an intoxicated parent attempts to leave the facility with the child, the Provost Marshall Office will be called immediately.

 CUSTODY DISPUTES Staff will not become involved in custody disputes.
 For the child's protection, a copy of the court order or military protective order granting custody must be on file at the program.
-If the non-custodial parent attempts to take the child from the center, the Provost Marshal Office and the admitting parent will be notified.
+If the non-custodial parent attempts to take the child from the center, the Provost Marshal's Office and the admitting parent will be notified.
 In the event of physical force, the staff will not endanger other children or staff members to prevent the parent from taking the child from the premises.